M3po/git-users/README.md

 ## About this project

 This project is using Github API for fetching repositories, users and organizations.
-Its main focus is on Rechart and Material-ui.
+Its focus is on Rechart and Material-ui.

 ## Available Scripts